AngleProtocol/angle-docs/governance/veANGLE/README.md

 ## Background

-veANGLE stands for "voting-escrowed" ANGLE, and is the new governance token of the Angle Protocol.
+veANGLE stands for "voting-escrowed" ANGLE, and is the governance token of the Angle Protocol.

 It is a vesting and yield system based off of Curve’s veCRV and Frax's veFXS mechanisms.
 The key property of veANGLE, beyond being a governance token, is that it is non-transferable and it does not trade on liquid markets.